2013 World Championships in Athletics: Men

 Usain Bolt of Jamaica moved to the top of the all-time World Championships medal table by winning three gold medals.
-He won the 100 metres, the 200 metres, and Jamaica won the 4x100 metre relay behind a strong anchor leg from Bolt who passed the United States' Justin Gatlin down the stretch.
+He won the 100 metres, the 200 metres, and Jamaica won the 4 × 100 metres relay behind a strong anchor leg from Bolt who passed the United States' Justin Gatlin down the stretch.
 It was Bolt's second three gold performance at the World Championships.
 After the meet, his career total stood at 8 golds and 2 silvers, narrowly surpassing Carl Lewis' 8 golds, 1 silver, and 1 bronze.
-Trinidad and Tobago's Jehue Gordon edged America's Michael Tinsley by a hundredth of a second to win the 400-metre hurdles.
+Trinidad and Tobago's Jehue Gordon edged America's Michael Tinsley by a hundredth of a second to win the 400-metres hurdles.
 It was the first gold for Trinidad and Tobago since 1997.
 Serbia's Emir Bekrić took bronze in national record time.
 Félix Sánchez, competing for the Dominican Republic, also made the final of the event, marking his seventh consecutive World Championship 400-metre hurdles final.

-Great Britain's Mo Farah won the 5,000 metres and 10,000 metres to become the second man in history to win both events at both the World Champions and the Olympics.
+Great Britain's Mo Farah won the 5000 and 10,000 metres to become the second man in history to win both events at both the World Champions and the Olympics.
 The only man to do it before had been Kenenisa Bekele of Ethiopia.
 Stephen Kiprotich of Uganda became the first non-Kenyan to win the marathon at the World Championships since 2005.
 It was also Uganda's first men's title in the history of the event.
 Kiprotich became only the second man, after Gezahegne Abera, to follow an Olympic marathon gold medal with a world championship marathon gold medal.
 Ethiopians Lelisa Desisa and Tadese Tola took second and third respectively.

 In the high jump, Bohdan Bondarenko set a Championship record of 2.41 (7'10.75") en route to a gold medal in a highly competitive final.
 Mutaz Essa Barshim of Qatar took second and Derek Drouin set a Canadian national record while winning bronze.